 Sorority fundraising is a commonplace activity for sororities on college campuses across the country.
-Just like fraternities, sororities have membership dues, branded clothing, group photos, social events and parties, and financial expenses during the pledging process.
+Sororities have membership dues, branded clothing, group photos, social events and parties, and financial expenses during the pledging process.
 All of these things cost money, and fundraising is an excellent way to help raise dollars to cover these expenses.

 Sorority Fundraising Ideas

-Here are some great Sorority Fundraising ideas to get you started.
+Here are some great sorority fundraising ideas to get your sorority started.